 “We work hard to remove barriers so students from all socioeconomic backgrounds across the city can receive the benefits of our program,” said DBG Executive Director Jessica Hauser.
 “Transportation is one of the biggest hurdles we’ve been working to overcome, and we are so thankful to Ford and the Lions for responding with this new van.
 What an awesome gift to be thankful for on Thanksgiving Day.”

-DBG’s vans and drivers travel 90 miles every weekday, safely picking up 86 students from homes and schools and dropping them off each night.
+DBG’s 7 existing vans, generously provided by GM Fleet, travel 90 miles every weekday, safely picking up 86 students from homes and schools and dropping them off each night.
 The Downtown Boxing Gym currently serves approximately 150 students from 30 different zip codes and 57 schools across Detroit and nearby suburbs.
 Coordinating transportation is no small feat.
-Here’s an animated graphic showing how far our vans travel.
+Here’s an animated graphic showing how far our vans and drivers travel.

 DBG proudly hires many of our parents as van drivers, providing job opportunities for our families.
 Our vans also help get six of our students to and from De La Salle Collegiate High School, a private all-boys school in Warren, which they attend thanks to scholarships from generous donors.